ilifu/ilifu_user_docs/docs/tech_docs/running_jobs.md

 ### Customising your job using sbatch/srun parameters

-The following table lists the parameters that can be used to describe the required resources for your job:
+The following table lists the parameters that can be used to describe the required resources for your job.
+Additional parameters can be found by running `sbatch --help` or `srun --help`.

 <summary id='slurm-job-parameters'></summary>

 | Syntax                                                                               | Meaning                                         		      |
 |--------------------------------------------------------------------------------------|--------------------------------------------------------------|
 | --time=&#60;minutes&#62;<sup>1</sup>                                                 | Walltime for job (default is 3 hrs)                          |